-Oddly, when I thought about writing this hub, I couldn't find many other reviews of this little gem penned by the masterful Joseph Conrad.
+Oddly, when I thought about writing this article, I couldn't find many other reviews of this little gem penned by the masterful Joseph Conrad.
 I say that it is odd because it's a charmingly sad little story that I think has been forgotten or lost.
 It sparked a question in me as to how many of my friends were familiar with Conrad's work.
-In my inquiry I uncovered an interesting division.
-Two, interesting divisions in fact.
+In my inquiry, I uncovered an interesting division.
+Two interesting divisions, in fact.

 The first was that sailors, and by that I mean people that live aboard their boats or spend an inordinate amount of time aboard their vessels, read a lot more than their landlubber cousins.
 I doubt that this is due to a significant, intellectual superiority, although we are smart enough to live on boats so perhaps I am wrong?
 It is more likely due to the obvious fact that, aboard ship, we don't have as many varieties of distractions available to us.